-Perhaps, the most outstanding feature of Mansa Masu's life was when he went on the Hajj.
-The pilgrimage to Mecca is a duty of all Muslims to do at least once in their lifetime, but nobody can have performed it with the style of Mansa Masu.
+Perhaps the most outstanding feature of Mansa Masu's life was when he went on the Hajj.
+The pilgrimage to Mecca is a duty of all Muslims to do at least once in their lifetime, but nobody can have performed it in the style of Mansa Masu.

 Getting from Mali to Mecca involved crossing the Sahara Desert, the River Nile, the Sinai Desert, and the inhospitable east coast of the Red Sea.
 It was a difficult journey of some 4,500 kilometres that began in 1324.
 Crossing such desolate ground meant being well provisioned, so Musa gathered around him a massive entourage.

 The caravan had 60,000 men in attendance, each decked out in silk.
 Slaves, 12,000 in number, plodded along, each carrying a four-pound gold bar.
-Horses, elephants, and camels were loaded up with gold dust that was distributed to any poor people that were encountered along the route.
+Horses, elephants, and camels were loaded with gold dust and distributed to any poor people encountered along the route.
 There were entertainers and soldiers in the party and large herds of sheep and goats to feed everybody.

 Every Friday, this city-on-the-move halted and built a mosque so that Masu and his followers could attend to their prayers properly.

 The caravan made a three-month rest stop in Cairo where Masu handed out so much gold that it wrecked the economy and depressed the value of the precious metal for a decade.